x64dbg/docs/commands/watch-control/SetWatchdog.md

 `[arg2]` The watchdog mode.
 Possible values:

-* disabled : Watchdog is disableed.
+* disabled : Watchdog is disabled.
 * changed : Watchdog is triggered when the value is changed.
 * unchanged : Watchdog is triggered when the value is not changed.
 * istrue : Watchdog is triggered when the value is not 0.